amueller69/Law-School-Notes/Spring-2019/Bankruptcy/01-StateCollectionLaw.md

          * Automatically granted attachment to proceeds 20 days after collateral is sold.
 Depending on the case, you may have to re-file after those 20 days
     * Some instances where this happens automatically
       * No need to file; no need to take possession
-      * Purchase Money Security Interest (PMSI): Security interest is automatically given to a creditor if the creditor financed the debtor’s purchase of the item.
+      * Purchase Money Security Interest (PMSI): Security interest is automatically given to a creditor if the creditor financed the debtor's purchase of the item.
 Where the credit itself made it possible for the debtor to obtain the property.
 Get other special perks as well
         * Consumer PMSI (for consumer goods) are deemed automatically perfected
           * Example: Go to Target and buy a microwave.
 Pay with a credit card (purchase on credit = loan).
 Target does not have to file a financing statement
           * Exception - Cars that must be perfected by compliance with state certificate of title laws (notice of security interest must be on certificate of title)
         * Theory is that everyone would know there is a security interest on a consumer good; it would be stupid to impose the expense of a filing statement on creditors.
 Downside is that not everyone actually knows there is a security interest on these goods
     * Priority goes to the **first filer** of the financing statement under UCC
       * Exceptions: PMSI & Ordinary Course of Business
       * If the debtor sells the collateral in the ordinary course of business, then you do not retain a security interest in the collateral itself, but it attaches to the proceeds of the sale.
-A buyer who buys something in the ordinary course of business, then they can assume it is not subject to anyone else’s interest in the property.
+A buyer who buys something in the ordinary course of business, then they can assume it is not subject to anyone else's interest in the property.
   * Default:
     * Unsecured creditor - Must sue for judgment; or may in some states sue for pre-judgment attachment (see below; not same as UCC attachment)
     * Secured creditor - No need for judgment; often gets paid w/o court intervention or summary procedure.
 UCC allows secured creditor to take possession of collateral w/o breach of the peace-this as a practical matter limits self help to voluntarily given possession or repossession of cars left in a public place where debtor is not there.
 Alternative is summary proceeding
     * Where creditor has possession, can sell or otherwise dispose of.
 If proceeds deficient, must sue for the deficiency
-    * Secured party’s remedies are cumulative-foreclosure, and/or judgment.
+    * Secured party's remedies are cumulative-foreclosure, and/or judgment.
 * Security Interests in Real Property
   * There are three types of prevalent real property security devices in the United States:
      1. **Mortgage**: Grants the mortgagee a security interest in the land